-This submission is being provided in my capacity as Executive Chair and Director of the Melbourne Disability Institute and as one of the key architects of the National Disability Insurance Scheme (NDIS or Scheme).
+This submission to the Joint Standing Committee is being provided in my capacity as Executive Chair and Director of the Melbourne Disability Institute and as one of the key architects of the National Disability Insurance Scheme (NDIS or Scheme).
 MDI is a major interdisciplinary research Institute focused on transforming the social and economic wellbeing and health of people with a disability through high-quality research, teaching and translation of knowledge.
-The five themes of our work include: Opportunity and Equity; Inclusive Communities; Health and Wellbeing; Markets and Sustainability; and Policy and Practice.
+The five themes of our work are: Opportunity and Equity; Inclusive Communities; Health and Wellbeing; Markets and Sustainability; and Policy and Practice.
 All of these themes are relevant to independent assessments.

 I was the co-author of a submission to the 2020 Summit in 2008 in which I coined the term National Disability Insurance Scheme.
-I was also a member of the Disability Investment Group in 2008 and 2009, Chair of the Advisory Panel to the Productivity Commission during its Inquiry into Disability Care and Support in 2010 and 2011, Deputy Chair of the COAG NDIS Advisory Group from 2011 to 2013 and inaugural Chair of the National Disability Insurance Agency from 2013 to 2016.
+I was also a member of the Disability Investment Group in 2008 and 2009, Chair of the Advisory Panel to the Productivity Commission during its Inquiry into Disability Care and Support in 2010 and 2011, Deputy Chair of the COAG NDIS Advisory Group from 2011 to 2013 and inaugural Chair of the National Disability Insurance Agency (NDIA) from 2013 to 2016.

 Given my many roles in establishing this landmark reform, I have a unique perspective on the proposed introduction of independent assessments (IA) to the NDIS.
-I am motivated to make this submission because I believe the introduction of mandatory IA represents the largest and most fundamental changes to the Scheme since its conceptualisation and introduction.
+MDI is making this submission because, while there are challenges with the current implementation of the NDIS, the proposed approach to mandatory IA threatens to certainly undermine and potentially destroy the vision for the NDIS.